Meet our team

 Peter Dixon

-Dr. Peter Dixon is a Research Scientist at the Conflict Resolution and Coexistence (COEX) program at Brandeis University’s Heller School for Social Policy and Management and Co-Principal Investigator on the Everyday Justice project.
-His main research interests are in transitional justice, peacebuilding, peacekeeping and political violence, particularly in how people’s everyday experiences during and after conflict enable or limit transformative solutions.
+Dr. Peter Dixon is an Associate Professor of Practice in the Negotiation and Conflict Resolution School of Professional Studies at Columbia University and a Co-Principal Investigator on the Everyday Justice project.
+His main research interests are transitional justice, peacebuilding, peacekeeping, and political violence, particularly how people’s everyday experiences during and after conflict enable or limit transformative solutions.
 Previously, he worked at the UN and International Criminal Court.
-He holds a PhD in Sociology from the University of California.
+He holds a Ph.D. in Sociology from the University of California.
 More can be found on his website at peterdixon.org.

 Research Management Team